S’mores Fudge Bars

 Growing up, s’mores were part of nearly every summer gathering.
 Whether a picnic at a local park or around a campfire in the Rockies, my mom would pack the requisite graham crackers, marshmallows, and Hershey bars.
 We looked forward to the fire dying down so we could make those ooey, gooey sweet marshmallows sandwiches.

-But to be truthful, I would have rather eaten a couple of graham crackers and half a chocolate bar.
+But to be truthful, I would have instead eaten a couple of graham crackers and half a chocolate bar.
 As an adult, I was thrilled to discover s’mores desserts.
 Now, these I cannot resist!
-S’mores cookies, pies, and even dips along with these incredible S’mores Bars recipes are delicious twists on the classic campfire dessert.!
+S’mores cookies, pies, and even dips along with these incredible S’mores Bars recipes are delicious twists on the classic campfire dessert!

 Layered S’mores Bars